-Monster Hunter Rise has a few strange hiccups at launch — which might account for the equally odd way Layered Armor is buried in the game.
+Monster Hunter Rise had a few strange hiccups at launch — which might account for the equally odd way Layered Armor was originally buried in the game.
 The game plays perfectly.
 It’s just missing some key elements that appear tied to future Title Updates that start about a month after release.
-The endgame in particular is a little lacking for now.
-And traditionally, Layered Armor — as well as other cosmetic “transmog” features in the series — were pursuits for after you beat the main story.
+The endgame in particular was a little lacking at launch.
+And traditionally, Layered Armor — as well as other cosmetic “transmog” features in the series — are pursuits for after you beat the main story.

 You May Also Like:

 - How to Unlock All Switch Skills in Monster Hunter Rise

 - Monster Hunter Rise Tips Guide – Things the Game Doesn’t Tell You

 - What I Call Monster Hunter Rise Monsters Instead of Their Real Names

 You’ll receive three Outfit Tickets by default when you unlock Layered Armor crafting.
 From then on, these will also appear as quest rewards for beating High Rank missions.
 Seven-star Rampages seem to be a particularly good source.
 With these tickets, just hit up the smithy in Kamura and select the Layered Armor option.
 You can then craft nearly any set use the “points” system seen on many weapon upgrades.
 This allows you to craft the cosmetic gear without needing too many specific monster parts.